 What do you love the most about getting a new wheelchair accessible vehicle (WAV)?
 Is it the excitement of getting the latest make and model?
 Having a car that is adapted for you?
 The way it drives or how brand spanky new it looks?
-In the beginning, you will be keen to keep it looking new by ensuring its clean and tidy at all times.
+In the beginning, you will be keen to keep it looking new by ensuring it’s clean and tidy at all times.

 How To Look After A Wheelchair Accessible Vehicle (WAV)

 As for all vehicles, it’s important to ensure your WAV is serviced yearly and MOT tested on time.
 These must be carried out by a professional garage.
 Other than service and MOT tests, it’s also important to check oil, water, brakes and fluid levels.

 It may sound insignificant but washing your WAV is in fact very important.
 By keeping the vehicle clean inside and outside will ensure it remains in great condition and protects against any damage to the paintwork.

-Ramps & Lifts
+3. Ramps & Lifts

-Ramps are essential for a WAV.
+Ramps are essential for a wheelchair accessible vehicle.
 The ramp is what makes the vehicle a WAV after all so it’s important the ramp is kept in excellent working condition.
 Otherwise, it will become redundant and we don’t want that.

-It’s important to clean the restraints on a regular basis as dirt buildup can affect the way in which it works and lead to faults.
+It’s important to clean the restraints on a regular basis as dirt build-up can affect the way in which it works and lead to faults.
 Check for signs of wear and tear and replace the belts if they are becoming badly damaged.